tom-james-watson/old-reddit-redirect/README.md

 ## Contributing

-Install `web-ext` by running `npm install`.
-Then run `make run` which will trigger `web-ext` to start a live-reloading development server and launch the extension in a browser window for testing.
+Ensure you have `node` and `npm` installed.
+Then run `make run` to start the live-reloading development server.
+This will open a browser window with the extension installed for testing.

 Once you've verified things are working correctly locally you can fork this repo and submit a pull request with your changes.